genomicsITER-developers/wdl/README.md

 WESGermlineSNPsIndels
 ---------------------

-Pipeline for whole genome and sequencing analysis.
+Pipeline for whole exome and sequencing analysis.

 * [Documentation](https://github.com/genomicsITER-developers/wdl/tree/master/WESGermlineSNPsIndels)

-TODO :warning:
+TO DO :warning:

 ---